 So I was at a family celebration last weekend and there were, like, 3 vegetarian people in a crowd of ~20.
 It always surprises me when I find myself in a small minority food-wise, and also how many meat-eating people just have no earthly clue about vegetarian cooking.
 Maybe that's because I do it every day and I don't see how it's hard.

 my adventures in cooking. ovo-lacto-vegetarian on a slippery slope into veganism.

-All about food, recipes, and cooking.
+All about food, friends, cooking and community.